Animadversio/PythonSLG/README.md

     * Many interesting behavior emerged from this change!
 Very well done.
     * Still, it doesn't estimate the potential benefit (2nd order gain) of that position...
     * This is a first order estimate of next enemy turn lost, but no 2nd order estimate of gain in the next turn..
-[x] Simple estimation of threat posing on others, and Maximize threat on others, minimize threat posed on me.
+[x] Simple estimation of threat posing on others, and Maximize threat on others, minimize threat posed on me. @Oct.15 [x] Efficiency increase by improving the deep clone unit and game state, improve attack range computation by not saving the set. @Oct.15
 [ ] Prune Search tree, making it less expansion!
 Discard useless moves soon.
 [ ] Pre compute a match table to save computation.
 [ ] Economy and Unit purchase design.
-[ ] Efficiency increase in search by improving the deep clone.
 [ ] Ability and Buff design, Heal
 [ ] Ability and Buff design, Summon?